 Q. What are the qualifications for PMA license?

-A. This topic is covered at length after registration.
+A. This topic is covered in the PMA Administrative Rules available after registration.

 What is the scope of practice under PMA license?

 A. Practitioners will learn more on this topic through the

 license process, briefly though; if a service is scripturally valid, safe and

 uses natural substances and/or therapies then it is likely approved.